 - Shape dough into 1-inch balls.
 Place 2 inches apart on ungreased cookie sheets.
-Flatten to ⅛-inch thickness with bottom of glass dipped in granulated sugar.
-Repeat with remaining dough.
+Flatten to ⅛-inch thickness with the bottom of a glass dipped in granulated sugar.
+Repeat with the remaining dough.

-- Bake 5 to 7 minutes, just until centers are set.
+- Bake for 5 to 7 minutes, just until the centers are set.
 (Cookies will feel soft.
-Do not overtake.)
+Do not overbake.)